 Travel Expenses

-Similar to pilots, flight attendants can deduct costs for meals and lodging when traveling away from home.
-This may include the cost of meals during layovers, or hotel costs if the flight attendant has to stay overnight in a city that isn't their home base.
+Flight attendants can deduct costs for meals and lodging when traveling for work.
+This can include the cost of meals during layovers, or hotel costs if staying overnight in a city that isn't their home base.

 Uniforms

 The cost of purchasing and cleaning uniforms not suitable for everyday wear is deductible.
-This might include the cost of flight attendant-specific attire, like uniform dresses, blazers, or shoes, as well as cleaning costs for these uniforms.
+Deductible flight attendant-specific attire includes:

 Professional Dues

-Union dues and membership fees for professional organizations may be deductible.
-For example, if a flight attendant is a member of the Association of Flight Attendants (AFA), their membership dues could be deductible.
+Union dues and membership fees related to professional organizations are typically deductible.
+For example, if a flight attendant is a member of the Association of Flight Attendants (AFA), their membership dues can usually be deducted.

 Training Costs